 This course is provided for students who wish to know what mathematics is about but who do not wish to be mathematicians.
 Topics are elementary logic, set theory, probability, and statistics.
-Prerequisite: D- or higher in MATH 003 Preparation for College Math III, MATH 060 Mathematical Literacy, or MATH 112 Intermediate Algebra; a score of 72 or higher on mathematics placement testing results; or departmental approval.
+Prerequisite: D- or higher in MATH 003 Preparation for College Math III or MATH 112 Intermediate Algebra or a score of 72 or higher on mathematics placement testing results; or departmental approval.